xiaomaijiang/VX-LOG/ReadMe.md

 line-number Info:line-number is a useful info when we collect data from file.we can use line-number info to do something like `search log arround n line`

+## Improve im_mark Info

+im_mark Input Module used to monitor agent status,But Nxlog provide info is not enough,so VX-LOG add VX-LOG cpu usage and memory usage

 ## Kafka Input&&Kafka Output

 Thanks `https://github.com/filipealmeida/nxlog-kafka-output-module` provide Kafka Output Module,VX-Log integrate nxlog-kafka-output-module default.